Writing checks for Check_MK

 The data source

 If you write a TCP based check you need a plugin for the agent.
-This is a usually small executable script that is put into the plugins directory of the agent.
-That plugin uses standard operating system methods for retrieving the data of interest.
+This is a typically small executable script which is placed in the plugins directory of the agent.
+It uses standard operating system methods for retrieving the data of interest.

-It is important to understand the philosophy of Check_MK at that point.
+It is important to understand the philosophy of Check_MK at this point.
 The plugin should:

 The inventory function

-When you want your check to support inventory (which is always a good idea), then you have to supply an inventory function.
-That function examines the agent data and creates a list of all items to be checked on that specific host.
+If you want your check to support inventory (which is always a good idea), you have to supply an inventory function.
+This function examines the agent data of a host and creates a list of all items to be checked on this specific host.
 An item uniquely identifies a thing to be checked on a host within that type of check.
 Some examples of items are:

-Some checks do not need to distinguish different items.
-That is because the thing they check does exist at most once on a host.
+Some checks do not need to distinguish items.
+This is because the thing they check does not exist more than once on a host.
 An example is the check mem.
-But Check_MK always requires an item, so those checks simply use None as the item.
+But Check_MK always requires an item, so these checks simply use None as the item.

-When an actual check of a host is done, all services for that host will be checked in turn.
-If it's the turn for your check, Check_MK will call your check function for each item that is automatically or manually configured for that check and host.
+When an actual check of a host is done, all services for this host will be checked in turn.
+If it's your checks turn, Check_MK will call your check function for each item that is automatically or manually configured for the check and host.
 Your function will be provided with the checked item, the (optional) parameters of the check and the agent data.